dhinojosa/scala-implicits-katacoda/03_scala_implicit_wrapper/step3.md

 `scala -cp target com.xyzcorp.MyApp`{{execute}}

 Notice above, we don't have a method or function, but the enhancement still works.
-That is because of the `implicit` in front of the `class` definition
+That is because of the `implicit` in front of the `class` definition.